Scooletz/Presentations/AsyncReloaded/content.md

 ### Counters - easy-peasy

-It was easy really easy - no externa state dependency.
+1. It was easy really easy.
+1. No external state dependency.

-Let's use one.
+1. Let's introduce one.

 --